 - a copyright notice;

 EFSA accepts no responsibility or liability (including, but not limited to, any direct or consequential loss or damage that might occur to you and/or any other third party) arising out of, or in connection with the information on this site, including information relating to the documents it publishes.
 EFSA cannot be held liable for errors, inaccuracies or inconsistencies with regard to texts available on its website being different from the scientific and administrative documents officially adopted, issued or endorsed by its responsible governance bodies.
-In case of disagreement between the adopted text and the document made publicly available on EFSA’s website, the official text will always prevail.
+In case of disagreement between the adopted text and the document made publicly available on EFSA’s website, the adopted text will always prevail.

-Information published on the EFSA website:
+Information on the EFSA website:

 - is not necessarily comprehensive, complete, accurate or up to date;